-4/6/15 – Childcare Provider Workshop: Supporting Relationships with Children, Families and Colleagues (pt.
-2), 6:30 – 8:30 PM, Penn State Extension Conference Room, 648 Park Street – Suite E, Honesdale, PA 18431.
+4/28/15 – Childcare Provider Workshop: Is This Behavior Normal?, 6:30 – 8:30 PM, Penn State Extension Conference Room, 648 Park Street – Suite E, Honesdale, PA 18431.
 Fee: $7.
-Part two of a two part series.
-Participants will share, discuss and implement best practices to develop and strengthen relationships.
-Participants will also discuss parent participation in programs and gain ideas on ways to build stronger home-school connections.
-Registration, including payment, is required by 5:00 PM, April 4.
+Participants will learn about the many factors that can affect a child’s behavior.
+They will learn to observe and problem solve to modify the behavior.
+Participants will also learn strategies to redirect children to more appropriate behaviors.
+Registration, including payment, is required by 5:00 PM, April 26.
 Call 570-296-3400 for more information; visit the PA Keys website at https://www.pakeys.org/pages/get.aspx to register.
 This educational program for early education professionals and parents is offered as part of a statewide Penn State Extension program to support quality early learning.